 PRESSURE COOK on HIGH for 4 mins followed by 10 mins NATURAL PRESSURE RELEASE.

 Than release the rest of the pressure manually and open the pot.

 Step #7 Add Veggies & rest

 Turn off the Instant Pot.

-Remove the shrimps quickly.
+Remove the shrimp quickly.
 This step is totally optional.

-Removing the shrimps now and adding them back to the pot at the end will help you achieve 2 things:
+Removing the shrimp now and adding them back to the pot at the end will help you achieve 2 things:

-- Prevent the Shrimps from getting over cooked.
+- Prevent the Shrimp from getting over cooked.

-- Help you dish out Paella in the traditional Spanish way which calls for a layer of shrimps on the top.
+- Help you dish out Paella in the traditional Spanish way which calls for a layer of shrimp on the top.